coleifer/peewee/docs/peewee/querying.rst

     # Fastest.
     MyModel.insert_many(data_source).execute()

-    # Fastest using tuples and specifying the fields being inserted.
+    # We can also use tuples and specify the fields being inserted.
     fields = [MyModel.field1, MyModel.field2]
     data = [('val1-1', 'val1-2'),
             ('val2-1', 'val2-2'),